cadazab/Thesis/Thesis.md

 ### Sources of information to see interactions between particle physics
 1. Scattering events: a particle is fire at another and the angle of inflection is recorded
 2. decays: a particle spontaneously disintegrates and the debris are examined
-3. bound states: Two or more particles stick togethe, and the properties of the composite object are studied.
+3. bound states: Two or more particles stick together, and the properties of the composite object are studied.

 ### Physics needed
 when you are dealing with small objects, like atoms or electrons, you have to make the transition from classical mechanics to quantum mechanics, and when you have objects that travel very fast you have to use special relativity, the elementary particles are booth, so you need a combination of these theories, that combination is called **Quantum field theory**